ShockerStudios/GD1_Module3_Feedback/README.md

 Okay, now that you are familiar with Unity.
 Download this complete project from the green "code" button above.
 [Follow these instructinos to open this project in Unity.](https://docs.unity3d.com/Manual/GettingStartedOpeningProjects.html)

+# Working With this Kit

+This kit is built for those who are not comfortable with code.
+Certainly if you are, you can manipulate this project no problem.
+It relies on two event systems that work in tandem, the [Unity Event System](https://www.youtube.com/watch?v=k_RMhQ19aQA) & the [Game Event System](https://www.youtube.com/watch?v=gXD2z_kkAXs).